 Water: Low-mineral water (50 ppm or less).

 Soil: Equal parts peat moss and perlite only.

 Winter: Dormant.
 Minimal protection in USDA zones 7-9.
 Mulch in colder regions.

 PLANT YOU RECEIVE

-• Shipped in a 3.5-inch pot.
-Care info is provided.
+• Shipped in a 3-inch pot.
+Care instructions are included.

 January-March: Plant is dormant with no pitchers.

 April: Spring growth will appear by the end of the month.

 May: Fully developed pitchers typically appear by the end of the month.